Michael Jackson Fans React To Shocking Allegations In ‘Leaving Neverland’

 Meanwhile, others were upset about the documentary’s timing, revealing that it seemed unfair to come out with the foul and disturbing details of the alleged sexual abuse when Michael Jackson isn’t alive to explain or defend himself against the allegations.

-Although Robson and Safechuck had denied being molested by Jackson in the past, they are both now claiming that Michael sexually abused them for years, and when they were very young.
+Although Robson and Safechuck had denied being molested by Jackson in the past, they are both now claiming that Michael sexually abused them for years when they were very young.

 Robson even appeared at Jackson’s 2005 sexual abuse trial in defense of the singer, who was later acquitted of charges.
 The denial has often led some to question the motives and truth behind Wade and James’ stories.